shefali1503/30dayJavascript/README.md

-# 30dayJavascript
-30 days, 1 goal: Learn JavaScript and React, one commit at a time.
+## 🚀 30 Days of JavaScript Challenge

+- ✅ Day 1: Intro to JS — alerts, prompts, and conditionals
+- ⏳ Day 2: ...